[Physics FAQ] - [Copyright]

 But what if we pursued the original theory of Fitzgerald and Lorentz, who proposed that the ether is there, but is undetectable because of physical changes in the lengths of material objects and the rates of clocks, rather than changes in space and time?
 For such a theory to be consistent with observation, the ether would need to be completely undetectable using clocks and rulers.
 Everything, including the observer, would have to contract and slow down by just the right amount.
 Such a theory could make exactly the same prediction in all experiments as the theory of relativity; but it would reduce the ether to essentially no more than a metaphysical construct unless there was some other way of detecting it—which no one has found.
 In the view of Einstein, such a construct would be an unnecessary complication, to be best eliminated from the theory.

 That the speed of light depends on position when measured by a non-inertial observer is a fact routinely used by laser gyroscopes that form the core of some inertial navigation systems.
 These gyroscopes send light around a closed loop, and if the loop rotates, an observer riding on the loop will measure light to travel more slowly when it traverses the loop in one direction than when it traverses the loop in the opposite direction.
+This is known as the Sagnac Effect.
 The gyroscope does employ such an observer: it is the electronics that sits within the gyro.
 This electronic observer detects the difference in those light speeds, and attributes that difference to the gyro's not being inertial: it is accelerating within some inertial frame.
 That measurement of an acceleration allows the body's orientation to be calculated, which keeps it on track and in the right position as it flies.

 Discussing non-inertial observers can be simpler if we consider not the rotating frame of a laser gyroscope, but the "uniformly accelerated" frame of someone who sits inside a rocket, far from any gravity source, accelerating at a rate that makes them measure their weight as constant.
 (That's a very natural definition of uniform acceleration.
 I am using what I called the "contact camp" definition of weight in the FAQ entry What is Weight?.)
 In fact, the room in which you are sitting right now is a very high approximation to such a frame—as mentioned above, this is the content of Einstein's Principle of Equivalence.